jordan-sf/UnionOfRad-li3-manual/en/installation/README.md

 ### Permissions

 The framework will need write access to the `app/resources/tmp` as it used to store cached versions of already compiled templates or logs.
-The webserver use must be able to write to this directory.
+The webserver you use must be able to write to this directory.

 ### Starting the Webserver